 Leases under which the Group assumes substantially all the risks and benefits of ownership are classified as finance leases.
 Upon initial recognition the leased asset is measured at an amount equal to the lower of its fair value and the present value of the minimum lease payments.
-Subsequent to the initial recognition the asset is accounted for in accordance with the accounting policy applicable to the asset, with amortisation rates equivalent to stated Note 1(ix) for depreciation for similar classes of assets.
+Subsequent to the initial recognition the asset is accounted for in accordance with the accounting policy applicable to the asset, with amortisation rates at the higher rate of the equivalent rate stated in Note 1(ix) for depreciation for similar classes of assets or the rate equivalent to the leased term.

-Minimum lease payments made under finance leases are apportioned between the finance expense and the reduction of outstanding liability.
+Lease payments made under finance leases are apportioned between the finance expense and the reduction of outstanding liability.
 The finance expense is allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability.